voyagermesh/voyager/docs/user-guide/README.md

 Voyager can run HAProxy in 3 different modes. `cloude-provider` flag should be set appropriately depending on the mode.
 These modes are:

+- LoadBalancer: In this mode, a Kubernetes LoadBalancer type service is used to expose HAProxy to the internet.
+This is supported for cloud providers known to Kubernetes (`aws`, `gce` and `azure`), `--cloud-provider` flag is required to properly setup this loadbalancer.
+This mode supports reserved ip on GCE.

 - HostPort: In this mode, HAProxy is run as DaemonSet using nodeSelector and hostNetwork:true.
 As a result, HAProxy's IP will be same as the IP address for nodes where it is running.
 This is supported on any cloud provider (known or unknown to Kubernetes).
 Voyager will open firewall, if a `cloud-provider` is one of `aws`, `gce`, `gke` or `azure`.
 If cloud provider is unknown (say, running on DigitalOcean), users are required to configure firewall as needed.
 This mode used to be called `Daemon`.
 We recommend using `HostPort` for new setups.

-- LoadBalancer: In this mode, a Kubernetes LoadBalancer type service is used to expose HAProxy to the internet.
-This is supported for cloud providers known to Kubernetes (`aws`, `gce` and `azure`), `--cloud-provider` flag is required to properly setup this loadbalancer.
-This mode supports reserved ip on GCE.

 - NodePort: In this mode, a Kubernetes NodePort type service is used to expose HAProxy to the internet.
 This is supported on any cloud provider including baremetal clusters.
-Users are required to configure firewall as needed.
+Users are required to configure firewall as needed. --cloud-provider flag can be left unset, if used with providers other than `aws`, `gce`, `gke` or
+`azure`.

 You can choose the mode in your Ingress YAML using label: [ingress.appscode.com/type](/docs/user-guide/ingress#configurations-options)